MuYunyun/MuYunyun.github.io/source/_posts/Node.js 异步异闻录.md

   this.isPromise = true
 }

-Promise.prototype.then = function (fulfilledHandler, errorHandler, progressHandler) { // 构建 Progress 的 then 方法
+Promise.prototype.then = function (fulfilledHandler, errorHandler) { // 构建 Progress 的 then 方法
   var handler = {}
   if (typeof fulfilledHandler === 'function') {
     handler.fulfilled = fulfilledHandler